 As the Empowered Women’s Ministries director for the Pentecostal Church of God, Kimberly Ming has a heart to encourage others to passionately pursue a relationship with God.
 She loves to encourage others to find their purpose in God and make a difference where they have been placed.

 Kimberly is an ordained minister with the Pentecostal Church of God and a graduate of Messenger College with a B.A. in Biblical Studies.
 She has ministered alongside her husband (lead pastors for 12 years), plus she has served as a district women’s ministry director and as the assistant to two general secretaries.
 She also started a successful interior design business in California, connecting the application of ministry to everyday life.

 Kimberly has been crazy in love and married to her husband, Wayman Ming Jr., for over 28 years.
-He currently serves as the general bishop of the PCG, and, together, they have three beautiful children and an awesome daughter-in-love: Spencer and Justice, Garrett, and Grace.
+He currently serves as the general bishop of the PCG, and, together, they have three beautiful children and two awesome daughters-in-love: Spencer and Justice, Garrett and Aubrey, and Grace.

 David & Hope Reynolds

 After receiving his Bachelor’s Degree in Theology, David accepted a call to Victory Tabernacle (PCG) in Thurmont, MD, where he and Hope have served for over 35+ years.
 David and Hope have four married sons and four very active and healthy grandchildren.